ruby-hacking-guide/ruby-hacking-guide.github.com/gc.md

 * In order to sweep every object must be touched at least once.
 * The load of the GC is concentrated at one point.

-When using the emacs editor, there sometimes appears " @Garbage collecting...@ " and it completely stops reacting.
+When using the emacs editor, there sometimes appears _Garbage collecting..._ and it completely stops reacting.
 That is an example of the second disadvantage.
 But this point can be alleviated by modifying the algorithm (it is called incremental GC).